My Creative Process Has Been Super Painful Lately.

 Though what happens when it’s a dark day?
 What happens when I don’t have enough energy to spend 90% of my time just going through the motions?
 I’ll tell you what happens.
 I don’t make money.
 I don’t sell art.
 Then, I punish myself and my creativity for not being more productive.
 All of this causes layers of pain and discomfort.
 Making art to sell begins to feel like a million bees swarming around my head.
 Adrenaline surges and my feet take me to a place that is anywhere but my studio.

 Creativity is not something that can be put to work easily.
 It’s not impossible, but when there is pressure to create, the process may hurt.
 When you are running low on energy or inspiration, but have bills to pay, the pressure increases.
 With pressure comes creative pain.
 I envy anyone who can power through that pain, or even be fueled by it.
-Artists like me do not thrive in this pressure.
+Artists like me do not thrive under this pressure.

 This source of pain is why I don’t encourage everyone to become a full-time creator.
 If you know that pressure makes your creativity wither, then it’s important to give yourself a safety net.
 Have alternate sources of income, don’t quit your day job, or live as frugally as possible with a backup savings account.

-We each have our own creative spirit, and some of us need a little more nurturing in order to coax the creations to life.
+We each have our own creative spirit, and some of us need a little more nurturing in order to coax our creations to life.
 There’s no shame in that.

 Creativity doesn’t come easy at all times.
 If your creative process feels painful right now, just take a little breather.
 Creativity can flow like a gushing river, or it can dry up like the container of varnish I left open in my studio.
 Your creative process can change with your emotions and circumstances.
 It can be comforting as well as painful.

 Just show up the best you can.
 The process may be painful today, but it might feel better tomorrow or the next day.
 We all handle pain differently.
 Push your limits if you can, but always know when it’s time to rest.